Sweaty butts, itchy balls, and other body hair issues

 We'll, that's pretty much it.
 I hope you found the information above helpful.

-In the Knowledge Base, you can find more articles that delve into the human condition.
+In the Articles, you can find more articles that delve into the human condition.

 Have a brilliant day.